Reza AhmadOnline Counsellor & Psychotherapist based near Bristol

 Self and Parts

-I originally trained as a Gestalt Psychotherapist and have since trained as an Internal Family Systems (IFS) Therapist which is now my main therapeutic approach.
-IFS works with the understanding that every person's psyche ('mind') consists of multiple parts or sub-personalities.
-For example, when we say something like “on the one hand I really want to do it, on the other, I'm afraid” we may be referring to two parts and the experience of in one moment inhabiting the perspective of one part, with its particular feelings, thoughts, beliefs, etc, and in another moment occupying the perspective of another part, with its (contrary) feelings, thoughts, beliefs, etc. It is natural and healthy to have many parts which form an internal system.
-A multiplicity of parts enables us to respond creatively to a wide range of complex circumstances.
-At the same time, who we each are at our core - our essential Self - is not a part: our essential nature is the experiential fact of our being, the pure experience of 'I am', the core subjectivity which is present in every experience.
-Our essential nature can never be hurt, harmed, diminished or lost: it is the indestructible essence of pure, open, ever-present, awareness.
-When our parts are integrated and in harmony with each other we are able to experience and express qualities that are a manifestation of our essential Self.
+I originally trained as a Gestalt Psychotherapist and have since trained as an Internal Family Systems (IFS) Therapist which is now my primary therapeutic approach.
+IFS works with the understanding that our psyche ('mind') consists of multiple parts or sub-personalities.
+For example, when we say something like “on the one hand I really want to do it, on the other, I'm afraid” we are most likely referring to the points of view of two parts: the experience of in one moment inhabiting the perspective of one part, with its particular feelings, thoughts, beliefs, etc, and in another moment inhabiting the perspective of another part, with its (polarised) feelings, thoughts, beliefs, etc. It is natural and healthy to have many parts which form an internal system.
+A multiplicity of parts, each having specific capabilities, enables us to respond creatively to a wide range of complex circumstances.
+At the same time, the essence of who we are at our core, is not a part.
+The essence of our Self is the experiential fact of our being, the pure experience of 'I am' or the sense of presence which is at the core of every experience.
+It is what is seeing these words right now.
+This presence that we all really are can never be hurt, harmed, diminished or lost: it is the indestructible essence of pure, open, ever-present, awareness.
+The more our parts are integrated into our being, in harmony with each other, the more we are able to experience and embody qualities that express our being.
 These qualities include compassion, curiosity, clarity, confidence, calm, creativity, connectedness, courage and love, and are collectively referred to as Self-energy.
-However, whilst our essential nature cannot be harmed, in adverse circumstances parts of us can be hurt and overwhelmed resulting in trauma.
-The flow of Self-energy in our body-mind then becomes constrained due to the pain these parts carry and other parts that take over our inner life in an attempt to keep us safe.
-This constraint of Self-energy is like clouds filling the sky.
+However, whilst our being cannot be harmed, in adverse circumstances parts of us can be hurt and overwhelmed resulting in trauma.
+The flow of Self-energy in our body-mind then becomes constrained.
+This constraint of Self-energy is similar to clouds filling the sky: the open sky itself (which is like the clear, unbounded awareness that is our essence) is unharmed by any clouds (which are like traumatised parts), yet the clouds can seem to obscure the clear space of the sky.

 Trauma and the protective internal system

-Trauma can occur when we encounter adverse circumstances in which we are under either real or perceived threat.
+Trauma can occur when we encounter adverse circumstances in which we perceive serious threat.
 If we are unable to safely resolve the threatening situation part of us will feel overwhelmed.
 Consider a child who is repetitively shamed by a parent for crying; or an adult who is being assaulted.
-In circumstances like these it may be extremely unsafe to express particular feelings or needs (such as sadness, fear or anger), as this may elicit further negative reactions from the other person.
+In circumstances like these it is unsafe to express particular feelings or needs (such as sadness, fear or anger), as this may elicit escalating negative reactions from the source of the threat.
 However, other parts in our internal system can protect us by adopting various creative strategies to make sure the part of us that feels overwhelmed does not express itself.
-These protective parts, or protectors, try to keep us safe from harm by supressing and, in effect, separating the overwhelmed part from the rest of our system.
+These protective parts, or protectors, try to keep us safe from harm by supressing and, in effect, splitting off the overwhelmed part from the rest of our system.
 This exiled part, or exile, feels abandoned and isolated, and gets loaded or burdened with unprocessed extreme feelings, sensations, emotions and beliefs (such as 'I am unlovable', 'I am bad', 'I am broken', 'I am stupid', 'I am unworthy' and 'I am not good enough'.)

 Protectors are sub-divided into two categories, according to the types of strategies they use.
 Managers are proactive: they manage our lives in different ways in an attempt to prevent situations from arising that would trigger the unprocessed feelings of exiles.
 Firefighters are reactive: they do their best to shutdown, numb, distract and dissociate the feelings of exiles if they are triggered despite the efforts of managers.
 For example: a manager may seek validation from others by constantly looking out for the needs of others, in an attempt to counteract the pain of an exile that feels unworthy because of persistent criticism from a parent in early life; a firefighter may use alcohol because the feelings of intoxication cover up the intense unprocessed feelings of an exile that experienced a car accident.